prompt-toolkit/pymux/README.rst

 - Support for 24bit true color.
 (Disabled by default: not all terminals support it.
 Use the ``--truecolor`` option at startup or during attach in order to enable it.)
+- Support for unicode input and output.
+Pymux correctly understands utf-8 encoded double width characters.
+(Also for the titlebars.)

 About the performance: